How to connect an identity provider

 If you've also connected the ADSCIM utility, management of mail aliases via the Yandex 360 for Business interface will be disabled.

-This is a service that stores and manages user credentials, such as Active Directory or Keycloak.
+A service that stores and manages user credentials, such as Active Directory or Keycloak.

 With federation of credentials, you can set up user authentication using the Single Sign-On (SSO) technology.
 With this approach, the identity provider (IdP), such as Active Directory or Keycloak, is responsible for authenticating users, while the service provider (SP), such as a service or app, manages access to resources.